-The Requested Person submitted that due to the Constitutional Crisis in Poland and the manner by which members of the judiciary are appointed, he runs a real risk of being tried by an unfair and partial tribunal trial and this in breach of his fundamental human rights.
-To substantiate this claim, the Requested Person submitted a Resolution of the European Parliament on the rule of law crisis in Poland.14
+The Requested Person submitted that due to the Constitutional Crisis in Poland and the manner by which members of the judiciary are appointed, she runs a real risk of being tried by an unfair and partial tribunal trial and this in breach of her fundamental human rights.
+To substantiate this claim, the Requested Person submitted a Resolution of the European Parliament on the rule of law crisis in Poland.

-The CJEU, in the cases Minister for Justice and Equality (Deficiencies in the System of Justice)15 held at paras 48-58 that a real risk of breach of the fundamental right to an independent tribunal and, therefore, of the essence of the fundamental right to a fair trial is capable of permitting the executing judicial authority to refrain, by way of exception, from giving effect to an EAW.
+The CJEU, in the cases Minister for Justice and Equality (Deficiencies in the System of Justice) held at paras 48-58 that a real risk of breach of the fundamental right to an independent tribunal and, therefore, of the essence of the fundamental right to a fair trial is capable of permitting the executing judicial authority to refrain, by way of exception, from giving effect to an EAW.
 It further laid out the two-step examination necessary to determine such a claim:

-• The first step, being the systematic assessment, requires the Court to assess on the basis of material that is objective, reliable, specific and properly updated concerning the operation of the system of justice in the issuing Member State, whether there is a real risk, connected with a lack of independence of the courts of that Member State on account of systemic or generalised deficiencies there, of the fundamental right to a fair trial being breached.
+- The first step, being the systematic assessment, requires the Court to assess on the basis of material that is objective, reliable, specific and properly updated concerning the operation of the system of justice in the issuing Member State, whether there is a real risk, connected with a lack of independence of the courts of that Member State on account of systemic or generalised deficiencies there, of the fundamental right to a fair trial being breached. - The Second step, being the "specific assessment", is where the Court must assess specifically and precisely whether, in the particular circumstances of the case, there are substantial grounds for believing that following the individual's surrender to the issuing Member State, the requested individual will run the risk of a breach of his fundamental human rights.

-14 The Rule of law crisis in Poland and the primacy of EU law - European Parliament resolution of 21 October 2021 on the rule of law crisis in Poland and the primacy of EU law (2021/2935(RSP)) - OJ C-184/154, 5 May 2022 (Dok "AZ7")
+&lt;sup>14 The Rule of law crisis in Poland and the primacy of EU law - European Parliament resolution of 21 October 2021 on the rule of law crisis in Poland and the primacy of EU law (2021/2935(RSP)) - OJ C-184/154, 5 May 2022 (Dok "AZ7")

-15 Case C-216/18 PPU, Minister for Justice and Equality (Deficiencies in the System of Justice), Judgment of 25 July 2018.
+&lt;sup>15 Case C-216/18 PPU, Minister for Justice and Equality (Deficiencies in the System of Justice), Judgment of 25 July 2018.